axelpale/georap/README.md

 Fifth, rename `config/local-sample.js` to `config/local.js` and modify it to match your setting.
 There, set also the username and password for your default *TresDB* admin user.

-Finally, populate the database with the default admin user, data, and indices.
+Sixth, populate the database with the default admin user and some sample data:

     $ npm run loadsample

+Seventh, create the indices:

     $ npm run ensureindices

+Finally, run a worker to compute keywords and other data for search:

+    $ npm run worker

 ## Quick start